Central Camden PCN COVID-19: Vaccination Programme

 I've received a letter about getting vaccinated, can I attend one of my GP sites?

 Yes, you are able to contact your GP and book an appointment through them, if you would prefer to do this.
-You are also able to log onto the national booking service, and choose from 107 mass vaccination sites and 195 pharamcy lead sites.
+You are also able to log onto the national booking service, there are over 2,000 vaccine sites in the country.
 Anyone who is unable to book online can call 119 free of charge, anytime between 7am and 11pm seven days a week.

 Which GP surgeries are included in Central Camden PCN?